12 Types of Winter Squash—and Tips for How to Use Them

 There are many reasons to love winter squash, including its health benefits and long shelf life.
 Best of all, it’s versatile—with many different types of winter squash and hundreds of winter squash recipes to choose from, your taste buds will be happy all winter long.

 Here’s a guide to 12 different types of winter squash and how to use them.
-(But note: You can substitute any sweet, orange-fleshed variety of winter squash for another.)
 We’ll also share tips for buying, preparing and storing all types of winter squash.

 Types of Winter Squash